kb1ooo/JHU_Ragnar_2022/README.md

   on break and travels to the runner 6 to 7 transition point.
 Then van 2 takes over, runners 7-12 run while van 1 is on break and travels to the next transition point.
 You do this a total of 3 times.
-When your van is on break, you will have time to grab a meal and catch some sleep.
+When your van is on break, you will have time to grab a meal and catch some sleep, factoring in that it will take about an hour to drive to the next transition point.

 * When a van is "on", they will drop their 1st runner off at the start of their leg, then drive to the next runners transition point.
 They may stop at 1 or